The Smart Traveler | The Tokyo Subway Pass: Suica vs Pasmo IC Smart Cards

-Suica PASMO | Tokyo subway pass options
+Suica PASMO | Tokyo Subway Pass Options

 In my opinion, the easiest way to travel around Tokyo is to purchase a Suica Pass or a PASMO Pass, which are pre-paid train cards.
 This is the ultimate Tokyo subway pass for traveling around Tokyo.

 Suica and PASMO cards are pre-loaded, pre-paid train cards that cover ALL the many Tokyo lines, therefore, not leaving any gaps in your travels.
-And when I say pre-loaded, this means that you’ll obtain one of these silver cards and then load your own yen onto it.
+And when I say pre-loaded, this means that you’ll obtain one of these silver cards and then load your yen onto it.
 Read on below for more explicit information on how to purchase a Suica or PASMO card.

 It’s super easy to put more money on your pass when you use it up.
-This therefore eliminates the headache of having to buy a new ticket if you need to change lines.
+This, therefore, eliminates the headache of having to buy a new ticket if you need to change lines.

 What’s the Difference Between Suica & PASMO?

-These cards are functionally the same and look quite similar but the difference is simply in the companies that own the cards.
+These cards are functionally the same and look quite similar, but the difference is simply in the companies that own the cards.
 At the bottom, reference a comparative chart of each pass.

-What makes Suica & pasmo a smart card?
+What Makes Suica & Pasmo a Smart Card?

-PASMO and Suica cards are smart cards for the fact that you can reduce time spent on calculating train costs by using one card that works for all trains.
+PASMO and Suica cards are smart cards for the fact that you can reduce the time spent on calculating train costs by using one card that works for all trains.

 Additionally, Suica and PASMO cards are available to use at vending machines, restaurants, convenience stores, and buses.
-This makes is super easy and quick to purchase a drink on the train platform or a quick snack from the store.
-This can also reduce foreign credit charges if your card incurs them.
+This makes it super easy and quick to purchase a drink on the train platform or a quick snack from the store.
+This convenience can also reduce foreign credit charges if your card incurs them.

-Where to buy PASMO suica cards?
+Where to Buy PASMO Suica Cards?

-Where to buy suica card?
+Where to Buy a Suica card?

-Where to buy PASMO card?
+Where to Buy PASMO Card?

 You can purchase your card upon arrival at both Haneda & Narita airport train stations as well as at train stations.
-These must be purchased with cash while in Japan, unless you purchase your PASMO card online.
+These must be purchased with cash while in Japan unless you purchase your PASMO card online.

-I love PASMO’s website because it’s really very straightforward and intuitive.
+I love PASMO’s website because it’s very straightforward and intuitive.
 Here’s how to load a PASMO card tutorial, with pictures.

-The Apple Pay advantage of suica card
+The Apple Pay Advantage of Suica Card

 One particular advantage I like about Suica is its integration with Apple Pay.
 How to set up a Suica Card in Apple Pay.

 One thing I like and prefer about PASMO is the new limited Kanto design cards.
-There’s a limited edition of 30,000 and they’re currently on sale through July 2019.
+There’s a limited edition of 30,000, and they’re currently on sale through July 2019.
 Learn more about participating locations on where to purchase your KANTO PASMO.